rails/rails/guides/source/action_controller_overview.md

   private
     # Using a private method to encapsulate the permitted parameters is a good
-    # pattern. you can use the same list for both create and update.
+    # pattern.
+You can use the same list for both create and update.
     def person_params
-      params.require(:person).permit(:name, :age)
+      params.expect(person: [:name, :age])
     end
 end
 ```